If your server cannot successfully complete an import or an export, then you should read our troubleshooting guide.

-The following settings are recommendations to help avoid server errors.
-If you aren’t running in to any errors during the import process then you don’t need to worry about these settings.
+The following settings are recommended to help avoid server errors.
+If you aren’t running into any errors during the import process, then you don’t need to worry about these settings.

 Maximum Input Variables (PHP): This is set in php.ini with max_input_vars.
-It determines the maximum numbers of input variables that PHP will allow.
-In our experience 6000 is sufficient, but you may wish to raise this limit if you are importing a large amount of product attributes.
+It determines the maximum number of input variables that PHP will allow.
+In our experience, 6000 is sufficient, but you may wish to raise this limit if you are importing a large number of product attributes.

 Maximum Post Size (PHP): This is set in php.ini with post_max_size.
-It determines the maximum file size allowed to be used in PHP process.
+It determines the maximum file size allowed in a PHP process.
 This should be set higher than upload_max_filesize.

 Memory Limit (PHP): This is set in php.ini with memory_limit.
 It determines how much memory a script is able to allocate.
 This should be set higher than post_max_size.

 Maximum Execution Time (PHP): This is set in php.ini with max_execution_time.
 It determines how long a process is allowed to run before it’s terminated.
-You can ask your host to increase the limit, but first you should lower the ‘Records per iteration’ setting in
+You can ask your host to increase the limit, but first, you should lower the ‘Records per iteration’ setting in WP All Import.